 Net service revenue was \$180.4 million for the six months ended June 30, 2016, compared to \$152.8 million for the six months ended June 30, 2015.
 Contributing to the \$27.7 million growth in net service revenue was an increase in Phase II-IV study activity as measured by both number of active projects and employee time reporting.
 In addition, there was a higher concentration of active studies in phases that are generally attributed to higher levels of project activity, including patient enrollment and monitoring phases.
 Contract execution timing was also a factor in this increase, with a higher percentage of overall revenue driven from change in scope and task order executions in the six months ended June 30, 2016, compared to the six months ended June 30, 2015.
-On average, we converted 20.6% of our beginning of the period backlog to revenue in the six months ended June 30, 2015.
+On average, we converted 20.6% of our beginning of the period backlog to revenue in the six months ended June 30, 2016, compared to 19.1% of our beginning of the period backlog to revenue in the six months ended June 30, 2015.